Masonry – Sunderland

 A wash ewer with the transfer and typical Carr orange-lustre decoration from the mid 1860s–1870s.

-The plaque below, although attributed to Carr's Low Lights Pottery in North Shields, has the Garrison Pottery version of this transfer.
+The plaques below, although attributed to Carr's Low Lights Pottery in North Shields, have the Garrison Pottery version of this transfer.
 The transfer plate was likely bought by Carr's in 1865 when the Garrison Pottery closed.
-It has the same nicks and scratches as the Dixon items above.
+They have the same nicks and scratches as the Dixon items above.

 Below, three Carr-attributed jugs with the Dixon version of the transfer and similar enamels over the transfer as the plaque above.